arlowatts/torys-map/worldbuilding/adventures/tuvdaks-gift.md

 As Babanak lifts the crown from a box at his feet, the crowd goes wild.
 Some are chanting Babanak's name and others Tuvdak's, but most are simply expressing themselves with a lot of noise.
 Babanak revels in the crowd's adoration and holds the crown aloft for all to see.

 But as Babanak stands at the front of the stage, a few kobolds begin to notice movement near the ceiling.
 Someone is standing on a high ledge, holding the end of a rope anchored to a hook in the roof.
-Before anyone can act, the kobold leaps off the ledge and swings down.
+Before anyone can act, the masked kobold leaps off the ledge and swings down.
 Many kobolds cry out in alarm, but it's too late - the swinging kobold slams directly into Babanak's side, sending both of them flying into the crowd.
 The crown, too, tumbles through the air before landing far from the stage.

 Immediate chaos ensues.
 Those near the fallen Babanak try to push back, while those too far away to see clearly try to push forward.
 Babanak, however, recovers quickly and flies into the air, holding the attacker by their neck.
 Both are briefly concealed by bright flames, and when then Babanak hovers in the air alone.
 Then he turns his gaze to the crowd, seeking the crown, but all the kobolds in the hall are already running in too many directions and he must concede defeat.